 - Take US Hwy 12 about 8 miles past Whitewater to the junction of 12 and State Hwy 20.

 - Go straight onto 20.
-At the intersection of 20 and County Hwy J, continue straight on J to Pickerel Jay Road (on the right).
-Note: Be careful not to take Pickerel Lake Road—you want Pickerel Jay Road.
+At the intersection of 20 and County Hwy J, continue straight on J to Pickeral Lake Road.

-Town of Troy parking regulations: Effective starting in 2008, there is no parking on any town road or town road right of way from November 1 to April 1.
+Town of Troy parking regulations: No parking on any town road or town road right of way from November 1 to April 1.
 Town Right of Way is 33 feet from the center of the road.